How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Conclusion: Zero Trust in Healthcare Starts with PIAM

-Soloinsight’s CloudGate PIAM enables healthcare organizations to:
+Soloinsight’s CloudGate PIAM empowers healthcare organizations to:

-Replace perimeter-based systems with identity-centric, context-aware security.
+Replace perimeter-based models with identity-centric, context-aware security.

-Automate policy enforcement across physical environments.
+Automate policy enforcement and risk detection.